yuanjian-org/app/docs/Deployment.md

 1. Production deployment is done by Github Actions.
 See `.github/workflows/deploy-docker.yml` for details.
 1. Production SSL certificate is managed by [LetsEncrypt](https://letsencrypt.org/).

+## Redirect yuanjian.org

+1. To wildcard redirect yuanjian.org to yjjxj.cn, point yuanjian.org & www.yuanjian.org to a vercel.com deployment.
+See details in _app.ts.